 Natural and alternative remedies are increasingly widely used by patients for a wide variety of health concerns, not just in the area of reproduction.
 The Center is not opposed to consideration of natural and alternative remedies and prefers that patients discuss these if they are using them or have questions.
 For many natural and alternative approaches, patients will find there are not a lot of answers.
 Most often this is because there is little evidence of their effectiveness and safety like the clinical studies the Center uses for bases of treatment.
 Some of these therapies may be helpful and some may be harmful, but there are not enough studies to determine their quality, efficiency, safety, etc. Remember that natural remedies that actually work well ultimately are studied, standardized, and transformed into "conventional remedies" (most medications used at the Center are purified from natural sources).
 The Center does its best to help find out about treatments in which patients have an interest or feel have been helpful.

 Our center features four reproductive surgeons (average experience of over 20 years of performing tubal reanastomosis).
 The best option for each individual couple (whether tubal reanastomosis or in vitro fertilization) is carefully considered and discussed during an initial consultation.
 Tubal reversal procedures are planned as same day surgeries at our outpatient surgical center.
 Reversal procedures are done using magnification through a "minilaparotomy" (small bikini incision).
 Salt Lake City is such a convenient hub that we have performed tubal reversals for women from many states over the years.
 We have been able to keep our costs as low as possible.
-The total cost of the procedure (including facility, surgeon and anesthesiologist fees) is $5,009.00.
+Please contact us for current pricing for tubal reversal procedure.